MichaelJahns/League-Stats/README.md

 For the above infrastructure I am attempting to make 102.

 A possible solution is only going through 90 or so of the matches, so that a total of 92 API requests are needed.
 However I do not believe that will circumnavigate the issue at hand, because when the script gets to sending the match IDs, its still going to be sending 90ish requests nearly all at once.
 When I am limited to 20 per second.

+1-22-19
+A database is a one potential solution, if i cant send 102 requests at a time, I can at least save 20 request to a db, and not request those same match IDs again.
+I will attempt to integrate mlab as off machine db